Solving the Kidney Exchange Problem Using Privacy-Preserving Integer Programming (Updated and Extended Version): Privacy-Preserving Kidney Exchange using Integer Programming

 \customParagraph{Graph Initialization Phase.} At the start of the protocol, the adjacency matrix $ \enc{\compGraphMatrix} $ is computed such that entry $ \enc{\compGraphMatrix}(i,j) $ encodes the medical compatibility between the donor of patient-donor pair~$ \partysymbol{i} $ and the patient of pair $ \partysymbol{j} $.
 To this end, we use the protocol~$ \compCheck $ from~\cite{Breuer_KEprotocol_2020} which considers the donor of pair~$ \partysymbol{i} $ as compatible with the patient of pair~$ \partysymbol{j} $ if $ \donorbloodvec{i}(k) = \patientbloodvec{j}(k) = 1 $ for at least one $ k \in \{1, ..., \vert \donorbloodvecNotSpec \vert \} $ and if for all $ k \in \{1, ..., \vert \antibodyvecNotSpec \vert \} $ with $ \antigenvec{i}(k) = 1 $ it holds that $ \antibodyvec{j}(k) \neq 1 $.
 Note that even if this compatibility check indicates that two pairs are compatible, the final choice of whether a transplant is carried out lies with medical experts.

-To guarantee that the structure of the Branch-and-Bound tree~$ \branchAndBoundStructure $ and the number of Simplex iterations~$ \numSimplexIterations $ do not reveal any information on the compatibility between the patient-donor pairs or on their medical data, the adjacency matrix is shuffled at random before computing the exchange cycles.
-This makes it impossible to link any entry in the tableaux used in the Branch-and-Bound protocol to a particular patient-donor pair.
-It also ensures unbiasedness in the sense that two pairs with the same input have the same chance of being part of the computed solution (independent of their index).
-We reuse the protocol $ \shuffleGate $ from~\cite{Breuer_Matching_2022} for the shuffling of~$ \enc{\compGraphMatrix} $.
+Before computing the exchange cycles, we shuffle the adjacency matrix at random to ensure that a node in the compatibility graph cannot be linked to any particular patient-donor pair.
+This also ensures that an entry in the tableaux used in the Branch-and-Bound protocol cannot be linked to a particular patient-donor pair.
+Furthermore, the shuffling ensures unbiasedness in the sense that two pairs with the same input have the same chance to be part of the computed solution (independent of their index).
+We use the shuffling implementation proposed by Zahur et al.~\cite{Zahur_shuffling_2016} which requires $ \bigo{n^2 \log n} $ communication and $ \bigo{\log n} $ rounds, where $ n $ is the input length of the vector to be shuffled.\footnote{We are aware that there are more efficient implementations for shuffling (e.g.,~\cite{Araki_SecureGraphAnalysis_2021}).
+We use the version from~\cite{Zahur_shuffling_2016} since it is implemented in MP-SPDZ and shuffling only has a small influence on the runtime of our protocol.}

 \customParagraph{Setup Phase.} In the next step, the computed adjacency matrix is used to set up the initial tableau for the subset formulation of the KEP (cf.\ Equation~\ref{eq:subset_formulation}).
 To this end, we call the protocol~$ \ipSetupGate $ on the shuffled adjacency matrix~$ \enc{\compGraphMatrix} $.
 Again note that by using the shuffled adjacency matrix, we hide the relation between the rows in the tableau and the indices of the patient-donor pairs.
 In addition to the secret initial tableau $ \enc{\tableau} $, the protocol~$ \ipSetupGate $ returns the matrix $ \enc{\secretSubsetMap} $ mapping each subset $ \singleSubset_i \in \subsets $ to an exchange cycle (cf. Section~\ref{sub:tableau_setup}).